aiidateam/aiida-core/docs/source/tutorial/basic.rst

 .. important::

     The PK numbers shown throughout this tutorial assume that you start from a completely empty database.
-    It is possible that the node PK's will be different for your database!
+    It is possible that the nodes' PKs will be different for your database!

 Next, let's leave the IPython shell by typing ``exit()`` and then enter.
-Back in the terminal, use the ``verdi`` command line interface (CLI) to check data node we have just created:
+Back in the terminal, use the ``verdi`` command line interface (CLI) to check the data node we have just created:

 .. code:: console